 The Point to Point Transport Commissioner is committed to ensuring a safer point to point transport industry for passengers, drivers, the public and everyone involved in the industry, including Commission staff.

-A limited trial of body-worn video cameras is currently being conducted by the Commission and is underpinned by the Commissioner's strategic priorities which aim to support safe point to point transport services being delivered in NSW.
+A limited trial of body-worn video cameras was conducted by the Commission, underpinned by the Commissioner's strategic priorities which aim to support safe point to point transport services being delivered in NSW.
+This trial was positive and has been expanded across all on street activities across the state and the expanded trial is expected to be completed by the end of 2023.

 The use of body-worn video cameras has reportedly provided safety benefits for law enforcement officers in various situations.
 The Commissioner’s Authorised Officers will be trialling this technology when conducting field compliance activities to evaluate their effectiveness in supporting the safety of the Authorised Officer as well as drivers and the public.
 During the trial the Authorised Officers will seek the consent of the person being filmed, except in the circumstance where there is an immediate risk to health and safety.